 On March 16, 2011, Corby entered into an agreement with Brick Brewing Co.
-Limited ("Brick") whereby Brick purchased from Corby the Canadian rights to the Seagram Coolers brand for a purchase price of \$7.3 million, plus the value of inventory on hand (the "Inventory Value").
-The purchase price was satisfied by a \$4.9 million cash payment on closing and a secured promissory note issued by Brick in favour of Corby for the remaining balance, which will be paid over the next four years with 5% interest per annum.
-The Inventory Value of \$1.4 million will be paid by Brick to Corby one year after the closing date of the transaction.
-Payment for the inventory is secured by an insurance policy issued in favour of the Corporation and payable in the event of a default by or insolvency of Brick, subject to the terms and conditions of the policy.
-The transaction resulted in a net loss on sale of \$1.7 million for the Corporation.
+Limited ("Brick") whereby Brick purchased from Corby the Canadian rights to the Seagram Coolers brand for a purchase price of \$7.3 million, plus the value of inventory on hand ("Inventory Value").
+The purchase price was satisfied by a \$4.9 million cash payment on closing and a secured promissory note issued by Brick in favour of Corby for the remaining balance, which will be paid over four years with 5% interest per annum.
+Brick paid to Corby the first anniversary payment of \$0.7 million, with interest, on January 31, 2012 and the Inventory Value of \$1.4 million on March 14, 2012.